You’re stressed. You can’t seem to relax. There’s no time for a break. Sound familiar?

 - Have a bedtime routine.
 Think about some soothing activities you can do an hour or so before bed to release the stress of the day.
 Some ideas may include meditation, taking a long relaxing bubble bath, drinking some tea, playing with your pet, going for an evening stroll, or chatting with a friend.
 Even if your routine is simply brushing your teeth and putting on your pajamas, sticking to this nightly routine can prepare your body and mind for bed.

 - Do nothing in bed but sleep, and sleep nowhere but the bed.
 This is part of a concept known as ‘stimulus control’, where the goal is to strengthen the association between the bed and sleep.
 If you pair your bed with activities such as Netflix, work, or studying, the association between ‘bed’ and ‘sleep’ weakens.
-Do nothing in your bed other than sleep (and sex), ensure you avoid naps, and be especially vigilant about napping in places other than your bed.
+Do nothing in your bed other than sleep (and sex), ensure you avoid naps and be especially vigilant about napping in places other than your bed.

 Volunteer with Animals, Or Simply Help Others!

-Cuddling with a pet has demonstrated to result in a release of oxytocin, a feel-good chemical produced in your brain.
+Cuddling with a pet has been demonstrated to result in a release of oxytocin, a feel-good chemical produced in your brain.
 In fact, while having a snuggle, oxytocin is also released in your pet’s brain!

 This isn’t only the case for snuggling, though – even gazing into your pet’s eyes can boost oxytocin for the both of you – potentially by up to 300%.